What Gutenberg Changed in WordPress 5.0

 Security Considerations When Using the Block Editor

 Using the block editor does not change the fundamental security requirements for a WordPress site.
 Keeping WordPress core, themes, and plugins updated remains essential.
-User accounts should use strong, unique passwords, and you should review who has access to your WordPress admin area regularly.
+Updates often include security patches, so delaying updates can leave your site exposed to known vulnerabilities.
+Set up a regular maintenance schedule that includes checking for and applying updates.

 Getting Comfortable with the Block Editor

 If you are responsible for a WordPress site that involves multiple authors or regular content updates, taking time to document your block editor workflow can help everyone work more consistently.
 Good documentation reduces confusion and helps new authors get up to speed faster.
+This approach to documentation applies broadly across IT environments and is worth applying to any technical system where multiple people contribute content.